-Exercise is important to ensure pygmy hedgehogs don’t end up with health problems from obesity.
-Exercise accompanied by a low-fat diet is an essential way of keeping pygmy hedgehogs healthy.
+Exercise is important to ensure hedgehogs don’t end up with health problems from obesity.
+Exercise accompanied by a low-fat diet is an essential way of keeping pet hedgehogs healthy.

-It’s important to ensure they have a cage temperature of between 72F (22C) and 80F (26.5) to ensure they are safe from African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+It’s important to ensure they have a cage temperature of between 72F (22C) and 80F (26.5) to ensure they are safe from the cold as they have evolved in warmer climates and are not used to colder climates.
 Resulting in the possibility of falling into hibernation.
-As the pygmy hedgehog gets older their tolerance to cold diminishes and they may be more likely to fall into hibernation.

 We have a heat mat in our hedgehogs sleeping area which comes on if the cage temperature drops below 72F (22C).
 Sometimes when we are sitting watching television, we hear a clinking sound and that’s the sound of the heating pad coming on as the temperature has dropped below 72F (22C).